dnnsharp/url-adapter-guide/en/faqs.md

 There are some video tutorials that come in handy when we don't manage to bring the documentation up to date, and an introduction to URL Adapter can be found here:
 {% youtube %}https://youtu.be/pk0YHxwzROI{% endyoutube %}

+***

+##### 6. What happens when I click on the red "disable" button (right top)?

+If you disable URL Adapter, it reverts back to the DNN URL provider.
+This means that all URLs will look like before you had URL Adapter installed.
+Note that you don't lose any previous settings and/or custom URLs from the different portals if you re-enable the module.